Tiziri-k/S-curit-des-SI/README.md

-This  project implements a simple authentication system with user login and account creation features.
+This  project implements a simple authentication forum with user login and account creation features.
 Users can register accounts and log in to access protected routes.

 ## Features